 Step 1.
 Break the bolt loose on the end of the master cylinder that was connected to the pedal.

 NOTE: You'll need two wrenches: one to hold the arm in place and one to turn the bolt.
-This will allow you to remove the circular connector that attaches the master cylinder to the pedal.
+This allows you to remove the circular connector that attaches the master cylinder to the pedal.

 Step 2.
 Remove the rubber boot behind the bolt that holds the ring in place.

 Step 4.
-Use some brake cleaner to clean the inside of the master cylinder.
+Use brake cleaner to clean the inside of the master cylinder.

 Reassembling the Master Cylinder

 Step 1.
-First, you'll need to stretch the seal over and onto the piston.
+Stretch the seal over and onto the piston.
 Make sure that the seal is attached without any folded edges.

 Step 2.
 Snap the black seal onto the tapered end of the spring.